openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_system.rst

 Steps
 #####

-    1. Launch cluster with 3 teaming uplinks.
+    1. Launch cluster with 3 active uplinks.
     2. Run OSTF.
     3. Up instance in default net in vCenter availability zone
     4. Up instance in default net in nova availability zone
-    5. Disable two used teaming uplinks in vCenter.
+    5. Disable two used active uplinks in vCenter.
     6. Check instances are alive and functioning.
     7. Run OSTF.

 Expected result
 ###############

-After disabling two of three teaming uplinks instances are alive and functioning.
+After disabling two of three active uplinks instances are alive and functioning.
 All OSTF tests passed.